giellalt/lang-cwd/src-fst-morphology-stems-noun_stems.lexc.md

 Test lemma/stem set for nouns according the new crk FST

+Regular/Irregular ôsi- both a regularly inflecting stem, and a number of irregular forms enumerated separately

-Complete extraction of lemma:stem info from AEW 2020, according to LEXC structure in the new crk FST.
+Complete extraction of lemma:stem info from LLR dictionary 2022, according to LEXC structure in the new crk FST.

 * * *